 Then, adjust goals if they become unrealistic or demotivating.
 For example, if conditions change or you realize the goal was too ambitious, you can modify it.
 Work with the employee one-on-one to make any changes, so they’ll still feel a strong sense of ownership over the goal.

-Model resilience and adaptability in how you strive to achieve your own goals.
+First, leaders can model resilience and adaptability in how they strive to achieve their own goals.
 During team meetings, share updates on progress toward these goals.
 Also mention any challenges you faced, how you felt as a result, and what you’ve done to overcome them.
-As people see your process—and realize you face your own frustrations—they’ll feel more confident in their own resilience and fortitude.
+As people see your process—and realize you face your own frustrations—they’ll feel more confident in their own ability to meet the challenge successfully.

-Emotional intelligence will play a crucial role in understanding team dynamics.
+Emotional intelligence always plays a crucial role in understanding team dynamics.
 Becoming more attuned to how others are feeling—and what influences their emotions—will help you better support them.
-When you notice someone struggling with a particular challenge, you’ll be able to sensitively check in with them about it.
-Then, you’ll be able to share guidance and encouragement that fits their needs.
+When you notice someone struggling with a particular challenge, check in with them about it and share the guidance and encouragement that fits their needs.

-Help people feel comfortable with being uncomfortable by fostering a sense of psychological safety.
+According to Dima Raketa of Forbes, leaders can help employees feel comfortable with being uncomfortable’ by fostering a sense of psychological safety.
 Let them know that it’s okay to make mistakes.
 When things don’t go as expected, talk with them in a supportive, encouraging way about how to correct course.
 And when they achieve even small wins, celebrate their progress.
+You could even set manager goals related to how effectively these types of gestures are being put into place.

 How Performance Management Software Can Help

-Through analytics, you can also identify potential bottlenecks or team stress.
-For example, these tools can show whether employees tend to put off certain tasks.
+Through people analytics, you can also identify potential bottlenecks or team stress.
+For example, a dedicated people analytics tool can show whether employees tend to put off certain tasks.
 Equipped with this knowledge, you can determine whether they need additional support or encouragement to complete these tasks in a timely manner.

-Performance management tools also support the delivery of regular feedback, through both real-time feedback-sharing tools and 360 reviews.
-They can aid in goal recalibration as well, letting you easily adapt goals as circumstances change.
+Performance management software also supports the delivery of regular feedback, through real-time employee feedback tools, performance reviews and 360 review software.
+These can aid in goal recalibration, letting you easily adapt goals as circumstances change.
+In fact, performance appraisals are a great starting point for creating SMART goals.

 As leaders throughout your organization help employees set great stretch goals, your whole company will reap the benefits.
 Their efforts will guide individuals and teams to enhance their capabilities by pushing their own limits.
 And as you align their stretch goals, you’ll collectively accomplish things that may once have seemed impossible.